thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Extension/alerts.md

 However, in the real world there are limitations.

-When extension springs are extended less than roughly 20% of safe deflection various factors such as deviation from perfect coil straightness (cylindric form) and any lack of perfect form in the ends will become a factor in the real (as opposed to theoretical) force-deflection relationship.
+When extension springs are extended less than roughly 20% of safe deflection various factors such as deviation from perfect coil straightness (cylindrical form) and any lack of perfect form in the ends will become a factor in the real (as opposed to theoretical) force-deflection relationship.
 Thus when operating within the first 20% of the available deflection expect forces to be somewhat lower (or deflections to be somewhat greater) than the linear behavior predicted by the equations.